Exr0nProjects/learn_cpp/problems/contests/dated/2020_05_31/timing_log.md

 Then, I thought about how to do it like the meeting rooms dp problem, but that just TLE's (N^2 log N) and also probably MLEs (different segtrees for each index?) so thats where I gave up.
 I'll work on it more later.

+So, it apparently is a greedy thing.
+It's a little unfortunate that I forgot to **sort by end time**, because I've done a number of similar problems before and should've remembered this.

+Also, I found an issue with the segtree that I was using.
+During this contest I coded it with range update adding to both `segt` nd `addv`, so that `segt[k]` supposedly always has the proper value.
+That doesn't actually work though, since adding to an upper node won't propogate the changes to `segt[k]` of its children.
+So, **in the update success base case, you only add to `addv`, not `segt`**.

 #### Problem 3:
 Segtree range update and max query to check if each segment of the ride is at capacity, but that got WA.
 I wrote a brute force quickly, which accepted.